0xroyce/GrayM/README.md

 3. **Explore the modules:**
     - Each module can be extended with additional functions to simulate more detailed behaviors of the respective brain parts.

+4. **Add your Google Cloud JSON file to cerebrum/ folder**
+   - Generate your Google Cloud JSON file for Speech to Text and Text to Speech and add it to /cerebrum folder.
+Then update temporal_lobe.py with name of your file.

 ## Contributions

 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the project.